iavofficial/PQCleanAutomotive/README.md

 PQCleanAutomotive is planned as a collection of post-quantum cryptographic algorithms for automotive microcontrollers.
 The post-quantum cryptographic algorithms are based on the [PQClean](https://github.com/PQClean/PQClean) repository, which is a clean collection of the [NIST post-quantum project](https://csrc.nist.gov/projects/post-quantum-cryptography).

 ## Security Note
-There was no security risk analysis like TARA or similar carried out for QuantumSAR.
+There was no security risk analysis like TARA or similar carried out for [IAV_quantumSAR](https://github.com/iavofficial/IAV_quantumSAR/tree/main).
 The post-quantum cryptographic algorithms itself were evaluated by NIST.
 The required random numbers are calculated using a software solution, which is only intended to serve as an example.

 ## Content